A short story of Social Impact Bonds: Insights for NGOs from Zero Waste Europe’s experience

 The study by Searious Business and Zero Waste Europe examines 3 packaging categories in an open loop system (so not within one location), in Spain as an archetype country: 1) food containers for takeaway food, 2) secondary transport packaging and 3) beverage bottles.
 The results show that reuse packaging will only become even more economically viable in the next few years and providing faster return on investments.

-Executive summary available in English, Estonian, Montenegrin, Ukrainian, and Polish.
+Executive summary available in English, Estonian, Montenegrin, Ukrainian, Polish, and Croatian.

 Full report available in English, German, French, Spanish, Dutch, and Italian.